djynnius/ZedekFramework/README.md

         require_once "drive:\\path\\to\\controller.php";
     ?>

-## controller.php ##
+## initializer.php ##
-Within the controller file online 6 set the root constant to the path leading to the zedek app ending with a trailing slash
+Within the controller file on line 7 set the root constant to the path leading to the zedek app ending with a trailing slash

     const zroot="/path/to/zedek/";